-Nonprofit entities frequently hold title to and operate facilities such as senior centers, centers for adults with disabilities, and neighborhood facilities.
+Nonprofit entities frequently hold title to and operate facilities such as senior centers, centers for the handicapped, and neighborhood facilities.
 When such facilities are owned by nonprofit entities, they may qualify for assistance under this category only if they are made available to the general public.